 The shaking grate, baffle plate and other internal components that are in direct contact with the fire are all constituted as 'wear' components or consumables, as, they are exposed to the most wear.
 When used properly, these parts will last for many years, but overly vigorous use will naturally shorten the lifespan.
 The aforementioned parts are all easily replaceable.

-If the baffle plate is damaged or warped and is not replaced in time, the top plate could become subject to excessively high temperatures, which may lead to damage.
+If the baffle plate is damaged or warped and is not replaced in time, the top plate could become subject to excessively high temperatures, which may lead to damage here also.

-Note: that no unauthorised alterations to the stove design should be undertaken, and always ensure that any replacement parts purchased are be Morsø original parts.
+Note: that no unauthorised alterations to the stove design should be undertaken, and always ensure that any replacement parts purchased are Morsø original parts.

-Reasons for premature wear of internal parts:
+Reasons for overly rapid wear of internal parts

-- Stove being used/fired too vigorously. - Too much air passing through the bottom grate. - Use of excessively dry wood (wood from old furnitures) - Excessive debris collection on baffle plate or inner fireback (see section on cleaning) - Ash level too high in the ash pan (see section on ash)
+- Stove fired too vigorously. - Too much air coming through the bottom grate. - Use of very dry wood (wood from old furniture). - Too much soot on top of the baffles (please see the section on Cleaning). - Too much ash in the ash pan (please see the section on Ash).